mustafachyi/NordVPN-WireGuard-Config-Generator/README.md

 ## Support
 - **Star on GitHub**: Show your support by starring this project.
 - **Subscribe to NordVPN**: Use [this referral link](https://ref.nordvpn.com/MXIVDoJGpKT) to get your NordVPN subscription.
 You'll receive 1-3 extra months for free, and you'll support the project at no extra cost.
+- **Join Us!**: Interested in discussing this project, sharing suggestions, addressing issues, or brainstorming future ideas?
+Connect with us on [Telegram](https://t.me/+GpyxZJi2wEYxNTI0).

 Enjoy a faster, simpler NordVPN setup with this tool!